Yalman Onaran

+Yalman Onaran is a Turkish-born American financial journalist.
+He is currently a senior finance writer for Bloomberg News, focusing on global and national banking, Onaran covers global banking, regulation and the politics of finance, writing feature articles about banking issues worldwide, and comparing the problems of European banks to their U.S. counterparts, as well as analysing the effectiveness of new bank regulations.

 Life and career

-Onaran was born in Istanbul and moved to the United States to attend the College of Woostet from which he graduated in 1991.
-Onaran earned his graduate degree from Columbia University's School of Journalism, and from its School of International and Public Affairs.
+Onaran was born in Istanbul and moved to the United States in 1987 to attend the College of College of Wooster from which he graduated in 1991.
+Onaran earned graduate degrees from the Columbia University Graduate School of Journalism and from the Columbia University School of International and Public Affairs.

 Onaran taught in schools before he became a full-time correspondent for the Associated Press, and moved back to Ankara, Turkey in 1995 to cover wars and politics.
 Onaran found himself covering the war zones first, then switched to financial journalism. opening the company's Istanbul bureau.
 Onaran has worked for Bloomberg News since 1998 in various capacities including as Istanbul bureau chief and magazine writer.
-Onaran moved back to New York City in 2006, where he covered Lehman Brothers and Bear Stearns when the 2008 global financial crisis hit.
+Onaran moved back to New York City in 2006, where he covered Lehman Brothers and Bear Stearns during the 2008 financial crisis.

 In 2013, his book about zombie banks was published, Zombie Banks: How Broken Banks and Debtor Nations are Crippling the Global Economy.

-He is currently a senior finance writer for Bloomberg News focusing on global and national banking, Onaran covers global banking, regulation and the politics of finance. writing feature articles about banking issues worldwide, and comparing the problems of European banks to their U.S. counterparts, as well as analysing the effectiveness of new bank regulations.